The final concert to conclude the three-year project of performing the complete works of A. Dvořák for string quartet

 Dover Quartet

-• Joel Link plays a very fine Peter Guarneri of Mantua violin kindly loaned to him by Irene R. Miller through the Beare’s International Violin Society.
+• Joel Link: a very fine Peter Guarneri of Mantua, 1710–15, on generous loan from Irene R. Miller through the Beare’s International Violin Society

 • Julianne Lee: Robert Brode, 2005